How does the trade register work?

 - for of limited companies (SA) and limited liability companies (SARL), the country of Switzerland.

 Under competition law, a conflict could arise between a trademark protected by law and a corporate name registered subsequently.
-To avoid this, the trademark register of the Swiss Federal Institute of Intellectual Property must be checked to see whether an identical or similar mark already exists.
+To avoid this, the trademark register of the Swiss Federal Institute of Intellectual Property must be checked to see whether an identical or similar mark already exists (Everything you need to know about Swissreg).

 Registration in the trade register also provides an overview of the legal relationships of the company.
 It enhances the company's reputation, as creditors are better protected in the event of bankruptcy.